Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 NOTE: The nutritional content of turmeric can vary slightly depending on factors like growing conditions, and processing methods.

-People who are pregnant or nursing, people who have gallbladder or kidney problems those with bleeding disorders, diabetes, or iron deficiency should limit turmeric.
-If you have any of these conditions, ask your doctor before taking turmeric.
+People who are pregnant or nursing, people who have gallbladder or kidney problems or those with bleeding disorders, diabetes, or iron deficiency should limit turmeric.
+If you have any of these conditions, consult with a healthcare professional before taking turmeric.

-Black pepper offers health benefits thanks to its bioactive compounds with piperine being the most important.
+Black pepper provides health benefits according to its bioactive compounds with piperine in the forefront of importance.
 Piperine is a natural alkaloid that gives black pepper its pungent taste.
-Piperine is considered a type of antioxidant that helps to lower the risk of chronic illnesses like atherosclerosis, cardiovascular, disease, and neurological conditions.
-Piperine has a positive effect on nutrient bioavailability as well.
-When you add black pepper to your meal, you increase the amount of nutrients absorbed into your bloodstream.
+Piperine is a type of antioxidant that helps to lower the risk of chronic illnesses like atherosclerosis, cardiovascular disease, and neurological conditions.
+Piperine has a positive effect on nutrient bioavailability.
+When you add black pepper to your body, you increase the amount of nutrients absorbed into your bloodstream.
 Black pepper helps to stimulate hydrochloric acid in your stomach so you can better digest, and absorb the food you eat.
-It has carminative properties too, which helps to reduce discomfort, and gas buildup in your intestines.
-Black peppers active compounds can help strengthen your immune system, and help you avoid illness, by boosting white blood cells, which your body uses to fight off invading bacteria, and viruses.
+It has carminative properties too, which helps to reduce gas buildup in your intestines.
+Black pepper actives compounds and can help strengthen your immune system helping you avoid illness, by boosting white blood cells, which your body uses to fight off bacteria, and viruses.

 This amazing spice contains active compounds, specifically oleoresins, and alkaloids like piperine, and chavicine.
 It also has antioxidants, flavonoids, essential oil, and other phenolic compounds that helps protect your cells, and boost digestive health.